liebki/UnicodeEmojiNet/README.md

     - CategoryName (this is the name of the main-category) - string
     - SubCategories (the names of all sub-categories under this main-category) - string[]

+## Example projects
+- [EmojiSearchEngine](https://emojisearchengine.pages.dev) (simple light blazor wasm example which I needed to create this library for)

 ## FAQ

 Q: How do you expect me to use this when it needs to download the html files?